dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 ### Lifecyles

-The package has [lifecycle](https://r-pkgs.org/lifecycle.html) imported, follow their guidance for the process around deprecating any functions or arguments
+The package has [lifecycle](https://r-pkgs.org/lifecycle.html) imported, follow their guidance for the process around deprecating any functions or arguments.

 ## Code style